 Students with note taking services are held to the same attendance expectations as any other student.
 However, the provision of notes may be an approved accommodation based on the specific nature of the disability.

 Disability Resources hires student note takers that are registered in the same class as the student with a disability.
 They are trained in best practices, procedures, and confidentiality, and are required to deliver class notes within 24 hours of the class having taken place.

 Occasionally, Disability Resources may contact an instructor asking for assistance identifying a student note taker.
 Typically instructors post the job opportunity on their blackboard or make a class announcement to apply at our jobs page.

 Students may be permitted to capture lectures and classroom discussions for notetaking purposes.
 In some cases, students will use specialized software to record lectures using their personal laptop computer.
 Students registered with Disability Resources are required to complete an agreement to acknowledge that recordings are for their individual academic use only.

 Students may have approved accommodations for word processing during exams with essay components.
 Disability Resources takes steps to maintain academic honesty, and prohibits access to the Internet.

 Our testing room is equipped with computers without Internet access, and proctors print your student's work at the conclusion of the exam period.
 Graders should take care to review all hand-written and printed exam materials turned in by students using computer-use accommodations to ensure proper credit.

-When supported by the student’s disability documentation, extensions for assignments and absence leniency may be necessary when disability-related issues of a chronic/episodic nature are beyond the student’s control.
+When supported by the student’s disability documentation, absence leniency and assignments extensions may be necessary when disability-related issues of a chronic/episodic nature are beyond the student’s control.